BasileBux/color-picker-tui/README.md

 ## Installation

 I don't do packaging or releases.
 If you want to use it, you will need to build it from source.
-Just [install install rust stuff](https://rust-lang.org/tools/install/) and run `cargo build --release` and you will get your binary.
+Just [install rust stuff](https://rust-lang.org/tools/install/) and run `cargo build --release` and you will get your binary.

 The TUI draws a big square for color selection.
 This square could not appear